jojo58fr/ccsrch/README.md

     -w             Check for card matches wrapped across lines.
     -h             Usage information
-    -x             Hide PAN values by XXXX********XXXX format (* is hidden)
+    -x             Hide PAN values by XXXX********XXXX format (* is hidden) -X             Replace PAN values by censor it using asterisk (*) on source file
 ```

 **Examples:**